fine-land/6.5840-2024/README.md

 # 6.5840-2024

 # 分支说明
-- main分支，包括lab1 mapreduce，lab2 kvserver，lab3A voteRequest
+- main，include lab1 mapreduce，lab2 kvserver，lab3A voteRequest
-- 3B分支，lab3B
+- 3B，lab3B，there is a bug, look 3D branch for details;
-- 3C分支，lab3C
+- 3C，lab3C, there is a bug, look 3D branch for details;
-- raft的代码3A和3B各跑了500遍无错，如果各位发现错误，欢迎指出；后续也会发博客；
+- 3D, fix bugs in 3B，3C;